 Throughout our compensation program, compensation is aligned with increases in stockholder value and long-term stockholder interests and, therefore, we believe our compensation arrangements do not encourage inappropriate risk-taking.
-The named executive officers' salaries are fixed in amount and typically account for between 5% and 10% of their total compensation.
-For 2017, all other compensation (other than base salaries and perquisites) for named executive officers was determined using a performance-based incentive pool structure linked to specific financial performance metrics, and the total Performance-Based Incentive Compensation of each named executive officer, including our Chairman and Chief Executive Officer, was subject to a maximum payout, which for our Chairman and Chief Executive Officer was equal to the lesser of \$20.0 million or 40% of the Incentive Pool, Our Chairman and Chief Executive Officer's cash bonus was subject to an additional cap of \$4.5 million, and his equity incentive awards were further capped at \$15.5 million.
+The named executive officers' salaries are fixed in amount and typically account for approximately 10% or less of their total compensation.
+For 2018, all other compensation (other than base salaries and perquisites) for named executive officers was determined using a performance-based incentive pool structure linked to specific financial performance metrics, and the total Performance-Based Incentive Compensation of each named executive officer was subject to a maximum payout, which for our Chief Executive Officer was equal to the lesser of \$17.5 million or 40% of the Incentive Pool.
+Our Chief Executive Officer's cash bonus was subject to an additional cap of \$4.0 million, and his equity incentive awards were further capped at \$13.5 million.
+The Compensation Committee also applied annual caps on Performance-Based Incentive Compensation for our Executive Chairman and for our President and Chief Financial Officer at the lesser of \$10.0 million or 20% of the Incentive Pool, and applied annual caps for our Head of Global Distribution and for our General Counsel at the lesser of \$5.0 million or 10% of the Incentive Pool.
 Additionally, a substantial portion of executive compensation is in the form of equity incentive awards, a majority of which are subject to specific pre-established performance targets, which further aligns executives' interests with those of our stockholders.
 We believe that these awards do not encourage excessive or inappropriate risk-taking given that the value of the awards is tied to our performance, and the awards are subject to long-term vesting schedules to help ensure that executives have significant value tied to long-term performance.
 The Compensation Committee retains discretion in the final amount of awards of Performance-Based Incentive Compensation, to ensure that the amounts and mix are appropriate.
 In addition, to further ensure the alignment of compensation with long-term performance, we have a clawback policy that allows for the recoupment of performance-based compensation from executive officers in the event of a material restatement of our financial results due to a material error within three years of the original reporting.
 In the event of such occurrence, the Board of Directors will review the facts and circumstances that led to the restatement and will take such actions as it deems necessary and appropriate (such as the possible recoupment of incentive compensation of an executive officer).